-Convention 190 (C190) and the accompanying Recommendation No. 206 (R206) provide a common framework to stop violence and harassment in the world of work, including gender-based violence and harassment.
+ILO Convention 190 (C190) and the accompanying Recommendation No. 206 (R206) provide a common framework for ending discrimination, violence and harassment in the world of work.

 Violence and harassment are behaviours and practices, or even threats, that might present as a single occurrence or repeated incidences, with the aim to, or resulting in physical, psychological, sexual or economic harm.

 Violence and harassment can occur everywhere when people are brought together by work.
 The covid-19 pandemic worsened the occurrence of violence and harassment, particularly against women and vulnerable groups.